 Before his sky-rocketing breakthrough in the Arab world, Dhafer L'Abidine enjoyed a successful career in the West, appearing in international film productions, such as Children of Men (2006), Sex and the City 2 (2010), Centurion (2010), Black Forest (2012), and Rise of the Footsoldier (UK).
 Last year, L'Abidine took part in the American TV series The Looming Tower that received four Emmy nominations.

-Most recently, Dhafer finished filming his role in the upcoming Netflix series The Eddy.
-The series is produced and directed by the Oscar-winning director Damien Chazelle, written by Jack Throne and co-produced by Alain Poul and it is slated to air next year.
+Most recently, Dhafer finished filming his role in Netflix’s new French-speaking series The Eddy.
+Currently airing on Netflix, the series is produced and directed by the Oscar-winning director Damien Chazelle (La la Land, Whiplash), written by Jack Throne and coproduced by Alain Poul.

-Moreover, Dhafer starred recently in the hit TV series Aroos Beirut, which aired on MBC4, and it received great reviews across the Arab world.
+Moreover, Dhafer starred recently in the hit TV series Aroos Beirut, aired on MBC4 and it received great reviews across the Arab world.
 He is currently in the making of season 2 of the series.

 Always keen on appearing in TV dramas in the Arab world, Dhafer starred in the TV series Eugénie Nights (2018), which takes place in Cairo and Port Said in 1946.
 In 2017, he starred in the two successful TV series Caramel and Halawat Al Dounia, for which he won the Murex D’or for Best Arab Actor in a TV series in 2018.
 L'Abidine starred in Al Khoroug TV series (2016), Taht Al Saytara TV series (2015), for which he won the Best Actor award at the Arab Satellite Channels Festival.
 He won critical acclaim for his performances in Farq Tawqeet (2014), Neran Sadeqa (2013), Vertigo (2012) and Zakerat Al Jassed (2010), which featured an array of A-list stars from across the region, and the Tunisian TV series Maktoub (2008).